Should you install cameras in your taxi fleet? A look at the current debate in the UK

 The use of CCTV can provide a safer environment for the benefit of taxi/PHV passengers and drivers by:

-• deterring and preventing the occurrence of crime;
+• Deterring and preventing the occurrence of crime;

-• reducing the fear of crime;
+• Reducing the fear of crime;

-• assisting the police in investigating incidents of crime;
+• Assisting the police in investigating incidents of crime;

-• help insurance companies investigate accidents.
+• Help taxi insurance companies investigate accidents.

 This latest consultation is part of assessing the impact the new rules around CCTV would have on the industry.